decentraland/schemas/report/schemas.api.md

 // src/dapps/order.ts:23:3 - (ae-incompatible-release-tags) The symbol "chainId" is marked as @public, but its signature references "ChainId" which is marked as @alpha
 // src/dapps/order.ts:36:3 - (ae-incompatible-release-tags) The symbol "network" is marked as @public, but its signature references "Network" which is marked as @alpha
 // src/dapps/preview/emote-definition.ts:16:5 - (ae-incompatible-release-tags) The symbol "representations" is marked as @public, but its signature references "EmoteRepresentationDefinition" which is marked as @alpha
-// src/dapps/preview/preview-config.ts:10:3 - (ae-incompatible-release-tags) The symbol "wearable" is marked as @public, but its signature references "WearableDefinition" which is marked as @alpha
+// src/dapps/preview/preview-config.ts:10:3 - (ae-incompatible-release-tags) The symbol "item" is marked as @public, but its signature references "WearableDefinition" which is marked as @alpha
 // src/dapps/preview/preview-config.ts:11:3 - (ae-incompatible-release-tags) The symbol "wearables" is marked as @public, but its signature references "WearableDefinition" which is marked as @alpha
 // src/dapps/preview/preview-config.ts:12:3 - (ae-incompatible-release-tags) The symbol "bodyShape" is marked as @public, but its signature references "BodyShape" which is marked as @alpha
 // src/dapps/preview/preview-config.ts:17:3 - (ae-incompatible-release-tags) The symbol "type" is marked as @public, but its signature references "PreviewType" which is marked as @alpha